umamanipraharshitha/LibTrack/README.md

 ## 🚀 Features

-- 📖 Add, update, and delete books
+- 📖 Add, update, and delete books and view summary of issued and due books
 - 👥 Manage library users
 - 🔄 Track book issuance and return
 - 🔍 Search books and members